Samsung/Universum/doc/configuring.rst

     execution will not proceed.
     If no required artifacts were found in the end of the `Universum` run, it is also considered a failure.
     In case of shell-style patterns build is failed if no files or directories matching pattern are found.
-    Any project configuration may or may not have any artifacts.
+    Any `build step`_ may or may not have any artifacts.

 .. _report_artifacts: